-If Huawei loses access to the Google Play Store, it would take an enormous amount of investment to attract developers to create app options that would keep users of its smartphones happy – and you have to wonder whether the brand would feel it was worth continuing to make phones at all when faced with that kind of hurdle.
+With Huawei losing access to the Google Play Store, it will take an enormous amount of investment to attract developers to create app options that would keep users of its smartphones happy – and you have to wonder whether the brand would feel it was worth continuing to make phones at all when faced with that kind of hurdle.

-The same would also apply to Honor, the sub-brand of Huawei phones, in the future.
+The same also applies to Honor, the sub-brand of Huawei phones.
 Honor might have tried to distance itself from its parent company, but it’s been confirmed that it will be subject to the same sanctions.

-Developers would be able to simply and quickly tweak their Android apps to work on Huawei's platform, and theoretically have access to a huge Chinese user base - although it remains to be seen whether Huawei phones will continue to be sold in strong enough numbers worldwide for developers to update and maintain their apps.
+Developers would be able to simply and quickly tweak their Android apps to work on Huawei's platform, and theoretically have access to a huge Chinese user base, and at the Mate 30's launch Huawei revealed that it was spending $1 billion on developing its app store - although it remains to be seen whether Huawei phones will continue to be sold in strong enough numbers worldwide for developers to update and maintain their apps.

 What of the ARM news, is it truly damaging?